 Ask your GP what the criteria for NHS-funded IVF treatment are in your area.

-What if my reproductive partner is older?
+What if my male partner is older?

 How can my age affect my pregnancy?